AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Note:** A person can have any number of tags (including 0).
 Duplicate tags are treated as a single tag — repeated tags will not affect search results.
+However, you cannot add an empty tag (add ... `t/` will have an error).
 </box>

 <box type="tip" seamless>